 On April 30, Governor Andrew Cuomo signed legislation that made New York the sixteenth state to fully legalize marijuana such as that Organic CBD Flower.

 What does that mean exactly?

-- New Yorkers are now able to legally possess up to three grams of marijuana, and smoke it wherever cigarette smoking is allowed.
+- New Yorkers are now able to buy thca flower online legally, and smoke it wherever cigarette smoking is allowed.

 - Those who have been convicted of marijuana-related crimes will have their records expunged.

 - Police cannot use the odor of marijuana to initiate a search, but driving under the influence of it will remain a misdemeanor.

 The bill, known as the Marijuana Regulation and Taxation Act (MRTA), was passed by a 94-56 margin in the state Assembly and 40-23 in the state Senate.
 Among its supporters was Senator Pete Harckham, whose 40th District includes the City of Peekskill and Town of Cortlandt.

 “With proper safeguards in place, and an opportunity to correct injustices while strengthening our communities, this bill is the right thing to do,” said Harckham.
 “I am proud to have participated in its creation.”

 One notable dissenter was Assemblywoman Sandy Galef, who voted “No” on the bill.
 She had previously cosponsored a 2012 bill to legalize medical marijuana in the state.

 The bill states that a 13% tax rate will be placed on marijuana sales, with 3% of the tax revenue given back to municipalities.
 According to the state, tax collections are projected to reach $350 million annually.